Pavansyamala/AutomatedRecruitment/README.md

 - **Kasa Pavan**

 ## Acknowledgements
-This project is part of an ongoing collaboration with Infosys to optimize and automate HR processes.
+This project is part of an Internship with Infosys to optimize and automate HR processes.